Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

   * The system automatically generates a new credit card number
   * The system automatically sets a zero balance for the new credit card
   * The system inserts this data in the database
-  * The system displays an info message "New credit card {card number is presented here} successfully linked to bank account {account number is presented here}"
+  * The system displays an info message "New credit card {card number is indicated here} successfully linked to bank account {account number is indicated here}"
   * The system displays a list of all bank accounts with an updated 'Cards' column for the selected bank account
 ### 3.2 Credit Card Management Functions
 #### 3.2.1 View and Filter a List of Credit Cards: